camilasalaberry/waes-assignment-qa/README.md

 # waes-assignment-qa

 Description: This is a selenium java project using framework cucumber to write UI tests.
+This project is part of hiring process for WAES company.

-### Prerequisites
+### Dependencies
 Suposing that you have windows os in your machine:
 1. To run this project is necessary to have vscode ide installed with plugins:
     * Java Extension Pack